Now that you have a cause, how do you achieve it?

 Our problem is that we have been tricked about the importance of our vote.
-With that not working for most people, we risk civil disorder and societal breakdown when there is literally no correlation between the policies of the political establishment and the needs of local communities.
+With that not working for most people, we risk civil disorder and societal breakdown when the correlation between the policies of the political establishment and the needs of local communities.

-We will not tell you to not vote, on the contrary, everybody should vote or spoil their ballot in protest, but you must understand that voting is about 20% of your civic duty.
+The key to bridging that gap is to understand that voting is about 20% of your democratic duty.
 In the majority of constituencies seats never change hands so the impact of mosts votes are important but not dramatic.

 If votes are maybe 20% of political power, what is the remaining 80% and how do we exploit that power?

 Your MP is selected in local hustings, which can be attended by Members.
 In my most recent local hustings, prior to the last General Election, I was one of five selecting our candidate for MP for a constituency with over 60,000 people.
+I was able to ask questions to the candidates at the hustings and this genuinely altered the outcome.
 This is how candidates for Parliament are selected.
 Those numbers explain why they are rarely representative, but that also renders the existing system and those that thrive from it vulnerable to people like you getting involved.

 No MP or elected Councillor can sustain their position if they lose confidence of the Executive Council of their local political association and no Executive Council can survive if they lose the confidence of local Party Members.
 This hidden power is taken advantage of by only about a million people, or 1.4% of the population, with many members not bothering to attend AGM’s or election hustings.
 No wonder our politicians are rarely representative.